pytask-dev/pytask/docs/tutorials/how_to_debug.rst

 How to debug
 ============

-The debug mode is one of pytask's biggest strength.
-Whenever you encounter an error in one of your tasks, jump right into the code and inspect the cause of the exception.
+Whenever you encounter an error in one of your tasks, pytask offers multiple ways which help you to gain more information on the root cause.

-Quick and easy feedback through a debugger is immensely valuable because it helps you to be more productive and gain more confidence in your code.
+Through quick and easy feedback you are more productive and gain more confidence in your code.

-To facilitate debugging, pytask offers two command-line options.

 Tracebacks
 ----------

-You can enrich the display of tracebacks by show local variables in each stack frame.
+You can enrich the display of tracebacks by showing local variables in each stack frame.
 Just execute pytask with

 .. code-block:: console